vedantm8/invidious-instance-selector/Userscript-Setup.md

-# Installation Guide for Textise This UserScript
+# Installation Guide for Invidious Redirection UserScript

-This guide will show you how to install the **Textise This UserScript** using **ViolentMonkey**, a free and open-source UserScript manager.
+This guide will show you how to install the **Invidious Redirection UserScript** using **ViolentMonkey**, a free and open-source UserScript manager.
 The script will allow you to convert the current page into a text-only format using Textise.net.

 ## Prerequisites
 - A modern browser like **Google Chrome**, **Mozilla Firefox**, or **Microsoft Edge**.